 For best results use an active, bubbly Amish Friendship Bread starter that’s been fed today (or yesterday).
 Frothy is always good for any traditional roll or bread baking recipes, when your starter is at its peak and can help with the heavy lifting of the recipe.

-Update Kitchen Notes: Some home bakers are noticing that the bread is coming out heavy and dense.
-This is usually due to starter that’s not ready to be used, or the addition of too much flour.
+Note: If your rolls come out heavy or dense, this is usually due to a starter that’s not ready to be used, or the addition of too much flour.
 The dough will be sticky, but keep kneading and it will come together.
 Also, please remember that most sourdough bread recipes will never be as soft as breads that use only (and a lot of) commercial yeast.
 Sourdough breads are generally a little chewier and have a slight heft to them.

 In the bowl of your stand mixer, you’ll combine warm water, olive oil, yeast and sugar.
 Let the mixture rest for about 10 minutes so the yeast has a chance to bloom.
 Prepare a 9″ x 13″ pan with a sheet of parchment paper.